assaferan/omf5/README.md

 omf5 - Orthogonal Modular Forms of Rank 5
 =========================================

-A library for computing Hecke matrices for positive definite rational quinary quadratic forms.
+A library for computing Hecke matrices and eigensystems for positive definite rational quinary quadratic forms.

 The code in this repository is based on the work of many, among them: